-Othon was also eligible to apply for tenure in fall 2016, but Professor Voth, even as Chair of the Department, expressed that he did not want to be involved in Othon’s tenure case.
-The complaint reports that his colleagues had to convince him to fulfill his responsibilities as Chair and oversee Othon’s application, and that when he agreed to do so, he made it clear that he did not want to help guide Othon through the process and made several errors in carrying out the review.
+Othon was also eligible to apply for tenure in the fall of 2016, but Professor Voth expressed that he did not want to be involved in Othon’s tenure case.
+The complaint reports that his colleagues had to convince him to fulfill his responsibilities as Chair and oversee Othon’s application and that when he agreed to do so, he made it clear that he did not want to guide Othon through the process and made several errors in carrying out the review.

 “Greg Voth offered no suggestions, asked for no clarification, and offered no feedback on Plaintiff’s tenure packet, though this is standard procedure for departments to do so in the evaluation of candidates,” the complaint reads.

 The complaint also alleges that Voth made comments that others in the Department saw as discriminatory.

 “[Voth’s] precise statement was that [Othon] had, ‘sacrificed the experience of our most talented students in order to support less prepared students,’” the complaint says.

 Because Othon’s efforts to improve her teaching attracted more female and minority students to her classes, some who heard Voth say this in a tenure consideration meeting interpreted it as an assumption that any classes that attract these underrepresented STEM students were “dumbed down” to accommodate them.